Elecrow-RD/CrowPanel-2.4-ESP32-HMI-320x240/factory_firmware/readme.md

 ![firmware2](https://github.com/user-attachments/assets/684665a0-6671-4369-8269-7e0bf19a2824)

+### Note: If it is v1.0 version, before downloading firmware or program, you need to press the boot button, then short press the reset button, and then release the boot button to enter the burn mode.
+If it is v2.0 or above, this step is not needed, it will automatically enter into burn mode.

 ##### Step5 After the download is complete, blue FINISH will be displayed, and the progress bar at the bottom shows that it has come to an end.